 - Dry conditions prevent fungus and other organisms from composting

 Your Mileage may Vary

-Like fisherman over the best time to fish - some believe you catch more fish at low tide, some at high tide – gardeners will disagree on the best time to water a lawn.
-For me, I found that after an evening rain or watering, my lawn always looked fresh, green and ready for the day.
+Like fishermen over the best time to fish - some believe you catch more fish at low tide, some at high tide – gardeners will disagree on the best time to water a lawn.
+For me, I found that after an evening rain or watering, my lawn always looked fresh, green, and ready for the day.
 Not so much for watering in the morning.